linear-b/gitstream/docs/troubleshooting.md

 You can add this automation to see details on context variable.

-### Showing debug information
+## How can I debug expressions and see their content?

+You can dump any context value to the PR comment.
 For example, to see the list of changed files, use:

 ```yaml+jinja
 automations: